freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 Where you print the list of rented bikes, pipe the command into a `while` loop that reads the data.
 You should read the data into `BIKE_ID`, `BAR`, `TYPE`, `BAR`, and `SIZE` variables.
 Make it print each rented bike in the same fashion as the list of available bikes.

-add

-You need to pipe those results into a while loop again and read the info into a variable so you can make it pretty.

 #### HINTS

 - Here's an example: